fallen-icarus/cardano-aftermarket/README.md

 At a high-level, creating Auction UTxOs involves creating the new UTxOs at the seller's DApp address with the desired `AuctionDatum`s, storing them with the NFTs in question, and tagging them with the required beacons.
 The beacon smart contract will check all outputs containing beacons to ensure invalid UTxOs are never broadcast to other users.
-The NFTs must be stored with the auction UTxOs to prove ownership of the NFTs in question.
+The NFTs must be stored with the Auction UTxOs to prove ownership of the NFTs in question.

 At a low-level, all of the following must be true: